Sarkasian/pebbledash/CONTRIBUTING.md

-# Contributing to Pebbledash
+# Contributing to pebbledash

-Thank you for your interest in contributing to Pebbledash!
+Thank you for your interest in contributing to pebbledash!
 This document provides guidelines and instructions for contributing.

 ## Development Setup